SMTG-Bham/easyunfold/README.md

 This package is intended for obtaining the effective band structure of a supercell for a certain path of the primitive cell.
 It was originally based on [PyVaspwfc](https://github.com/QijingZheng/Vaspeasyunfolding) for reading wavefunction output of VASP, and contains some code of the latter.
 An notable improvement is that breaking symmetry is taken accounted of by sampling additional kpoints and taking average accordingly, which was previously missing.
-Our goal is to make the unfolding process easier to caryy out and less likely to go wrong.
+Our goal is to make the unfolding process easier to carry out and less likely to go wrong.

 For the methodology, see: https://link.aps.org/doi/10.1103/PhysRevB.85.085201